rtcornwell/cdp-ranger-obs/README.md

 Note: The following display means it was successful; HTTP/1.1 200 OK**

 # [Ranger OBS Service Installation]

 The ranger service is a service modules that runs as a service on the ranger host with it’s own url and ports.
 The calls to access OBS fiules go through this service.
 The services loads the policies from the plugin.

+The following files will be loaded by the service when it starts so they should be complete and in the configuration directory of the service

+ ranger-obs.xml
+ core-site.xml - Copy from ranger conf directory hdfs-site.xml - copy from Hdfs conf directory hadoop-policy.xml - copy from hadoop conf directory

 [Setup Kerberos accounts] (Kerebos should already be installed on a kerberos server)